SLCLS/Russian-GBSB/README.md

 # Russian GBSB
 This repository contains ***Publicly Available*** contact information from **"Russian" (GBSB) Government, Banks, Services, and Businesses**.
 > We have carefully filtered and validated all of them to ensure that they are not individual contacts for personal use.
+Some of them may represent individuals, but we assure you that the contact information is linked to a Russian GBSB.

 ##